Oscar-Ore007/Oscar-Ore007/README.md

-- 🔭 I’m currently working on React and Javascript projects.
+- 🔭 I’m currently working on React, Javascript, & Python projects.
-- 🌱 I’m currently learning React Native and Typescript
+- 🌱 I’m currently learning React & Python.
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about Anything !
 <!-- - 📫 How to reach me: